JetBrains/teamcity-documentation/topics/integrating-with-helix-swarm.md

 [Perforce Helix Swarm](https://www.perforce.com/products/helix-swarm) is a code review tool for Helix Core.
 When a developer shelves a file and asks for a review, TeamCity can run a build for this change and post the result as a [Swarm tests](https://www.perforce.com/manuals/swarm/Content/Swarm/basics_tests.html)  as well as in the comments section of a Helix Swarm review.

 ## Prerequisites

 An integration between TeamCity and Helix Swarm is based on the [](commit-status-publisher.md) build feature.
 The Publisher utilizes [Swarm tests](https://www.perforce.com/manuals/swarm/Content/Swarm/basics_tests.html) that solve two tasks:

 * track whenever a Helix Swarm review is created or edited, and send TeamCity a request to start a new build when this happens;
 * post statuses of TeamCity builds back to Helix Swarm reviews.

-In addition to that, the Publisher provides navigation from TeamCity UI into Swarm server UI.
-Corresponding links are available for

-* build result page in TeamCity (it allows to navigate to a review and to Swarm change page)
-* change page in TeamCity, via "Open in Swarm" control

 Depending on whether your Helix Swarm setup already has tests that launch TeamCity builds when users create or edit reviews, you can choose one of the two options: